J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 65: August 17, 2017

+**Today's Progress**: Kept trying with the module, eventually got to the point where I had to go looking up the course.
+It turned out I was trying to put too much in the module, so I fixed it to only handle the readdir() part.
+Finally got it working.

+**Thoughts:** This one was making me feel a bit stupid and unsure I understand callbacks, but it seems a lot of people have trouble with this one and it seems to be a bit buggy, so it's not just me.
+Onward.

 ### Day 64: August 16, 2017

 **Today's Progress**: More Node.js coursework, today working on creating a module.
 I've been able to make the module and run it, but I'm having trouble getting it to return a value.
 I get undefined each time.